caioadb/Smart-Contracts/ethernaut-solutions/16-Preservation.md

 }
 ```
 - Call exploit()
-- Call setTime() on your ocntract instance, with any value
+- Call setTime() on your contract instance, with any value